MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/required-diagnostic-data.md

 #### Office.PowerPoint.Copilot.TriggerHandoff

 This event is triggered when the user launches "powerpoint.exe /HOFF \<some id>\".
-The data is used to denote whether the id was empty or not and whether the app launched successfully or not.
+The data is used to denote whether the ID was empty or not and whether the app launched successfully or not.
 We aren't able to evaluate the success of the Copilot handoff feature if we don't know whether there was an empty handoff ID and whether the app launched successfully.

 The following fields are collected: